Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: A threefold junctions problem

 A continuous function $u: TR\to \RR$ is a viscosity supersolution of \cref{eq:HJBproblem3'} if for any $(x, i) \in TR$, any $\psi \in C^1(TR)$ such that $u-\psi$ has a local minimum at $(x, i)$, then

-In particular, if $x=0$ then the local maximum/minimum may be considered with respect to two of the three branches only. \end{definition} We point out the difference with \cref{defsubsup} where, for $x = 0$, the max/min must be with respect to all three branches. \begin{theorem} Assume \cref{eq:Lip,eq:Controllability,eq:LLip}.
-The function $V^{*}$ is a viscosity solution and the maximal subsolution of the HJB problem
+In particular, if $x=0$ then the local maximum/minimum may be considered with respect to two of the three branches only. \end{definition} Note the difference with \cref{defsubsup} where, for $x = 0$, the max/min is respect to all three branches. \begin{theorem} Assume \cref{eq:Lip,eq:Controllability,eq:LLip}.
+The function $V^{*}$ is a viscosity solution and the maximal subsolution of the HJB problem, in the sense of \cref{def:visco}.